Welcome to the Yorkshire Dales Dark Skies

-The light levels at Granville House are very low and so there are great viewing opportunities in the garden and at the top of the orchard where there are chairs and a table, but there are also special designated sites nearby:
+The light levels at Granny House are very low and so there are great viewing opportunities in the garden and at the top of the orchard where there are chairs and a table, but there are also special designated sites nearby:

 Here is a UK Interactive Map of Dark Sky sites.

 Each year there are 2 festivals during school half term holidays, these are the biggest dark sky festivals in the UK.

 - The last 10 days days of October

 - Perseids. - 12th and 13th August

 We have created a special set of shelves in the boot room and there you will find red light head torches so you can see in the dark without affecting your eyes night vision, blankets to keep you warm, binoculars ( 10/50) which are better than telescopes for unaided novices.
 You will be able to sweep the Milky Way, look at craters on the moon, larger star clusters, brighter comets, big galaxies and the moons of Jupiter.
 We provide the book: Turn Left at Orion which you may like to read.
 You will find chairs and tables in the garden and at the top of the orchard.
 If you have a telescope then bring it along.